albert200000/pulsar-mistral/README.md

 3. Choose model in package settings

 ## Things to do
+1. Refactor code
+2. Fix rendering performance
-1. Add selection/file to context
+3. Add selection/file to context
-2. Apply changes to selection/file
+4. Apply changes to selection/file